jneuner21/Weather-Dashboard-DU-CBC/README.md

 ![screenshot of working web page](Weather-Dashboard-DU-CBC.Assets.example-photo.jpeg)

 <img src="Weather-Dashboard-DU-CBC/Assets/example-photo.jpeg" alt="screen shot of working site>

+(screen shot has also been provided in assets file if images will not load in preview)

 attached are links for how the app should run and look